 - Manual Lymphatic Drainage (MLD) is part of the conservative treatment known as Complex Decongestive Therapy (CDT).
 The five components of the Initial Phase I are skin care, manual lymphatic drainage (MLD), multilayer compression bandaging, decongestive exercises, and patient education.

-- It must be taken into account that the isolated application of individual components is not recommended and, that treatment without Manual Lymphatic Drainage (MLD) does not represent "Complex Decongestive Therapy (CDT).
+- It must be taken into account that the isolated application of individual components is not recommended and, that treatment without Manual Lymphatic Drainage (MLD) does not represent Complex Decongestive Therapy (CDT).

 - There is a big difference between the terms "Complex Decongestive Physiotherapy" (CDT) and "Decongestive Lymphatic Therapy" (DLT).

-- The term "Compression Therapy” is used to describe the compression part of lymphedema therapy, whether it is bandaging or a custom-fitted garment.
+- The term "Compression Therapy” is used to describe the compression part of therapy, whether it is bandaging or a custom-fitted garment.
 Edema volume reduction is principally achieved by compression, and wrapping with a low-stretch bandage is the major component of the intensive volume reduction phase.

 - Manual Lymphatic Drainage (MLD) should always be applied before the compression phase and is not intended to be a stand-alone treatment option.
 MLD as a stand-alone treatment is used when treating body parts that are not conducive to sustained compression (e.g., face, breast, genitalia, and trunk).

 - The main functions of Manual Lymphatic Drainage (MLD) are aimed at lymph vessel and lymph node drainage; rerouting of lymph into nonobstructed lymphatics; development of accessory lymph collectors; improvement of lymphatic contractility; and prevention of the displacement of lymph fluid to adjunct areas when lymphatic edema is submitted to compression therapy (bandages/compression pumps) for volumetric reduction.
+It must be kept in mind that the primary role of MLD is "NOT" for volumetric reduction.

 IMPORTANT NOTICE

-Lymphedema is a serious chronic and progressive disease due to an organic disability.
-The clinical treatment of lymphedema is neither a cosmetic nor an aesthetic treatment.
-The treatment of lymphedema is to control its progression and alleviate the symptoms related to dysfunction of the lymphatic circulatory system.
-To prevent and avoid serious complications associated with treatment, such as the possible displacement of edema to previously unaffected areas when compression therapy is applied for volume reduction, patients should use highly specialized and experienced therapists.
 Professional qualification and instruction delivered remotely online are not the same as live hands-on practical instruction in the clinical training and certification of lymphedema therapists, similar to all other rehabilitation, medical, and surgical training programs, and especially for developing the necessary manual skills to treat a disease as complex as lymphedema.

-Patients should also take special care when choosing a "Multidisciplinary Center of Reference for Lymphedema", as not all countries and centers provide the same treatment options.
-The best choice is a center of reference that provides “Complete Decongestive Therapy (CDT)”, which is recognized as the “Gold Standard” treatment for lymphedema.
+Patients should also take special care when choosing a Multidisciplinary Expert Center of Reference for Lymphedema, as not all countries and centers provide the same treatment options.
+The best choice is a center of reference that provides Complete Decongestive Therapy (CDT), which is recognized as the “Gold Standard” treatment for lymphedema.

 - Read more about what is the best treatment option for Lymphedema HERE.